Florents-Tselai/spat/README.md

 Keys are strings, but values can be strings, lists, sets, hashes or sorted sets.

 With **spat**:
-- Tou don't need to maintain an external caching server.
+- You don't need to maintain an external caching server.
 This greatly reduces complexity.
 - You can express powerful logic by embedding data structures like lists and sets in your SQL queries.
 - You can reduce your infrastructure costs by reusing server resources.